jacdevos/jacdevos.github.io.old/_posts/2014-12-06-developer-typing-skills.md

 ---
 layout: post
-title: "Is fast typing required for a developer?
-I changed my mind on this"
+title: "Is fast typing required for developers? (how I changed my mind on this)"
 tags:
 ---